jasonhargrove/jasonhargrove/buildlab/README.md

 This will copy the root `README` into the public directory, to be consumed by the app and presented on the home site.
 (The root file is used by GitHub to display that content on my GitHub profile.)

-#### Run the custom pre-build script manually
+#### Run the pre-build script manually

 This copies the content, and also creates the GitHub contributions image.
+It also produces a microblog using the status updates text file (see above).
 It will do other tasks in the future.
 Each of these items happens together here:

 ```
 npm run prebuild